“He restoreth my soul…” Psalm 23:3

 “For the which cause we faint not; but though our outward man perish, yet the inward man is renewed day by day.”
 (2 Corinthians 4:16)

-Just like we need daily feeding from the Word of God, and daily times of rest beside the “still waters” of God’s presence, we need the daily restoration of the Holy Spirit.
 What do I mean by that?
 Simply that we need to come to God in humility and dependance, as bedraggled sheep that need the burrs and mud we picked up in the world removed from our coats.
 We need the thorns of bitterness and anger plucked from our weary hooves, and the swarming flies driven away.

-We need to be refreshed, our minds renewed, our souls bathed in the truth God’s Word and soothed by the presence of our Good Shepherd, until one day we enter heaven and see Him face to face, burrs, mud, sins and sorrows all gone.
+We need to be refreshed, our minds renewed, our souls bathed in the truth of God’s Word and soothed by the presence of our Good Shepherd, until one day we enter heaven and see Him face to face, burrs, mud, sins and sorrows all gone.

 Here on earth, we experience the daily need for renewal, but one day, we shall be made new, once and for all, and rejoice in perfect fellowship with our Shepherd for all eternity!